 - Curate user generated content (UGC) through tags and mentions to share customer stories that make your content more relatable, thus more likely to drive a website conversion

 Email can be the most time consuming for a new business, but it often has the highest conversion rate of any traffic source.
-And you can grow your business with email marketing on a small budget!
+And you can grow your business with email marketing!

 - Use an enticing sign-up form on your website to easily gather contacts